 Another significant concern is that individuals, private firms, and foreign governments may believe—rightly or wrongly—that they can curry favor with the Administration and increase their odds of favorable policy decisions by engaging in private business transactions with companies owned by or connected to President Trump—or, in the case of foreign governments, granting favorable regulatory treatment to Trump business operations in their countries.
 This is one of the most serious concerns related to the Trump family’s interest in profiting from the presidency, as it gives rise both to the appearance of corruption and the risk of actual corruption.
 The range of possible problems is too broad to summarize, but here are some examples of the leading sources of concern:

 - The Trump International Hotel in Washington, D.C.: A number of concerns center on the Trump International Hotel in Washington, D.C., and in particular on whether foreign governments, or agents of foreign governments, may seek to curry favor with the Trump Administration by booking rooms and events at the hotel.
 (The hotel, which substantially increased its room rates after the election, earned President Trump $40.4 million in 2017.)
-While the Trump Organization claims to have donated all profits from foreign government spending at Trump hotels to the United States Treasury, the Organization has not disclosed the amount or how it was calculated, thus leaving us to take the President at his word.
+While the Trump Organization claims to have donated all profits from foreign government spending at Trump hotels to the United States Treasury—a total of $191,538 for 2018 and $151,470 for 2017—the Organization has not disclosed how these amounts were calculated, thus leaving us to take the President at his word.
 This is particularly troubling since the Organization itself previously noted that it would be “impractical” to “fully and completely” identify all foreign guests staying at the Trump hotels.
 And a leaked email from September 2017 indicated that, despite public assurances to the contrary, President Trump is “definitely still involved” in the D.C. hotel’s business.
 Moreover, shortly after the election, the hotel hosted a promotional event aimed specifically at foreign diplomats, which almost 100 diplomats attended.
-Since then, there have been numerous reports of private companies and foreign governments paying for rooms and events at the Trump International Hotel, recently including an Amazon subsidiary with billions of dollars in government contracts.
+Since then, there have been numerous reports of private companies and foreign governments paying for rooms and events at the Trump International Hotel, including in 2018 an Amazon subsidiary with billions of dollars in government contracts.
 As of May 4, 2018, the patrons at the hotel included 59 political groups, eight foreign governments, and 25 business interest events (industry or lobbying).
 Some illustrative examples include:

 - Bahrain: Shortly after President Trump’s election, the Embassy of Bahrain booked a reception at the Trump International Hotel in Washington, D.C., held on December 7, 2016.